School holiday program

 - Horse riding is a social activity, through day programs the children will meet others for whom have a similar interest and from that the participants learn to work together, develop social skills, allow healthy competitiveness and enjoy successes that the day may bring.

-Our general day programs are set up for beginners with some riding experience through to intermediate and advanced riders.
+Our Introduction to horse riding is a half day program set up for beginners or riders with little riding experience as an Introduciton into horse riding.
 Our staff will ensure that the program is able to meet the safety requirements of all the children who attend.
 The program allows children to get “dirty” and have some fun, don’t wear your best clothes to this day as you may go home covered in hay and dirt.
 They will learn what is takes to care for their allocated horse for the day.

 Dressage Riders Day Program